Kentucky Wildcats men's basketball: Rupp's Runts (1966)

 This game, and the result of it, were especially significant as the game came at a time when the civil rights movement was coming into full swing around the country.
 In 1969, after actively recruiting black players for over six years (his first formal scholarship offer was to Wes Unseld in 1964), despite most of the other SEC teams threatening to boycott if a black player took the court), Rupp finally signed his first black player, Tom Payne, an athletic 7'-1" center out of Louisville.
-This ended the aspect of all-white Kentucky teams forever, and marked a new era with many notable black Kentucky basketball legends, including Jack Givens, Sam Bowie, Kenny Walker, Jamal Mashburn, Tayshaun Prince, Rajon Rondo, John Wall, Anthony Davis, and Karl Anthony Towns.
+This ended the aspect of all-white Kentucky teams forever and marked a new era with many notable black Kentucky basketball legends, including Jack Givens, Sam Bowie, Kenny Walker, Jamal Mashburn, Tayshaun Prince, Rajon Rondo, John Wall, Anthony Davis, and Karl Anthony Towns.

 The late Rupp years (1967–1972)

 The late Rupp years looked promising with Dan Issel's commitment to the Wildcats in 1966.
-Over the next four years Issel would score an average of 25.7 per game, adding up to 2,137 points in his college career.
+Over the next four years Issel scored an average of 25.7 per game, adding up to 2,137 points in his college career.
 This made Issel the player with the most points to ever play at Kentucky, a feat that has not been matched to this day.
-This included his 53 points scored against Mississippi State in 1970, the most by a Kentucky player in a single game until Jodie Meeks made 54 against rival Tennessee on 2-13-09.Issel would not capture the national championship in his college years, but would go on to make a name for himself in the ABA.
+This included his 53 points scored against Mississippi State in 1970, the most by a Kentucky player in a single game until Jodie Meeks made 54 against rival Tennessee on January 13, 2009.
+Issel did not capture the national championship in his college years, but would go on to make a name for himself in the ABA.

-After 1966 Rupp would see continued success, but the Final Four eluded him.
-The Wildcats would end with a 13–13 season and miss the tournament altogether in 1967, then reach the Elite Eight and Sweet Sixteen in the next two years.
-Sporting a senior Dan Issel, 1970 team looked to be truly special, perhaps one to dethrone the UCLA dynasty.
+After 1966 Rupp saw continued success, but the Final Four eluded him.
+The Wildcats ended with a 13–13 season and missed the tournament altogether in 1967, then reach the Elite Eight and Sweet Sixteen in the next two years.
 Ranked #1 in the nation with a 26–1 record overall, Kentucky nearly missed a Final Four berth in a 106–100 shootout against Jacksonville.

 Rupp was forced into retirement in March 1972, after reaching age 70.
 At the time, this was the mandatory retirement age for all University of Kentucky employees.
 He was a 5-time National Coach-of-the-Year award winner, a 7-time Conference Coach-of-the-Year award winner, and was elected a member of both the Naismith Memorial Basketball Hall of Fame and College Basketball Hall of Fame.
 Further, since 1972, the Adolph Rupp Trophy, considered one of the nation's premier basketball awards, has been given by Commonwealth Athletic Club to the nation's top men's college basketball player.
 In addition, the University of Kentucky retired a jersey in his honor in the rafters of Rupp Arena, a 23,500-seat arena named after him, dedicated in 1976.